Under the landlord-tenant law, as a landlord, you can collect security deposits from your tenant to act as a safety net.

 - Leaving the rented premises in an extreme case of uncleanliness.
 Most leases require tenants to leave the premises in the same exact condition they found it, beyond normal wear and tear.
 Unfortunately, not all tenants adhere to this rule.
 In such cases, you have a right to make the appropriate deductions from their security deposits.

 - Breaking the lease.
 Breaking a lease is a serious violation of the lease agreement.
 A lease binds a tenant for a certain duration of time.
-So, if they move out before the lease expires, you can mitigate their losses by deducting part or all of their security deposit.
+So, if they move out before the lease expires, the landlord can mitigate their losses by deducting part or all of their security deposit.
 You can also sue the tenant should the security deposit fail to cover their losses.

 - Extreme property damages.
 You can also make appropriate deductions from a tenant's deposit in case of excessive property damage.
 Excessive property damage is defined as any damage exceeding normal wear and tear.